ikapila/gc_project/README.md

 4. Appropriately labeling the data set with descriptive variable names.
 5. Producing a data set with the average of each variable for each activity and each subject.

+The CodeBook.md describes the variables in the tidy data set.

-# How to use this function
+## How to use this function

 1. Download the source data to your working director from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip